 - Use hydrotherapy such as a shower birth pool or a warm bath.

 - Apply pressure using something that rolls down the back such as a tennis ball or water bottle.

 Will this condition cause a complication for my baby or me?

-Back labor in itself cannot harm the baby; however, it can make it more difficult for Baby to make it through the birth canal.
+Back labor in itself cannot harm the baby; however, it can make it more difficult for the baby to make it through the birth canal.
 For this reason, the mother is at risk of fatigue and becomes unable to push.
 Due to this, mothers with back pain may…

 Is there any way to prevent it?

-There is no way to know for sure but if you have experienced it with previous pregnancies, you are at a higher risk of experiencing it.
+There is no way to know for sure, but if you have experienced it with previous pregnancies, you’re at a higher risk of experiencing it.
 Steps can be taken to help increase the chances of your baby being in a favorable position at the time of delivery.

 - Spend some time each day sitting on an exercise ball.